Bon-Appetit/shorturl-domains/README.md

+**Starting from 1st September, 2021 there won't be any further DNS checks anymore.
+A small virtual server was in place for this but it's getting too expensive now.**

+---

 # Short URL Domains
 This list is a collection of bunch of domains that are used for short urls like bit.ly.